Karen Roper (MNCS Snr Accred) (MBACP)

 Training, qualifications & experience

-I am a registered member of the BACP.
+I am a Senior Accredited member of the National Counselling Society and also a registered member of the BACP.

-After completing a 3 year commitment as a member of the student counselling team in a local college, I am currently employed 2 days per week by a local charity as a member of the wellbeing team and practice from home on the remaining days.
+After completing a 3 year commitment as a member of the student counselling team in a local college, I am currently employed part time by a local charity and practice from home on the remaining days.

 Areas of counselling I deal with